Gowerlabs/lumomat/README.md

  - `canonicalMap`: is a flattened and abbreviated version of the canonical enumeration used internally, the values of this matrix can be used to index into the `nodes` and `docks` indexed groups.
 The values can also be used on their own in order to restore locality information (e.g. the nodes to which channels belong) from the global enumeration stored in the `probe` group.
 The rows of the matrix are each 1-based indices:
    1. source node index, used to index the `nodes{i}` structure
    2. source dock index, used to index the `docks{i}` structure
-   3. source optode index, used to index the `docks{i}/optodePosXD` arrays
+   3. source optode index, used to index the `docks{i}
+   4. /optodePosXD` arrays
-   4. source wavelength, in nm
+   5. source wavelength, in nm
-   5. detector node index
+   6. detector node index
-   6. detector dock index
+   7. detector dock index
-   7. detector optode index
+   8. detector optode index
  - `nodes{i}`: an indexed group of information about nodes, such as their `id`
  - `docks{i}`: an indexed group of all docks in the layout.
 Note that unlike the global enumeration stored in the `probe` group, which only contains information about the optode positions which are in use, the dock structure contains information about all the docks in the system.
 Each dock contains a number of datasets, including:
    - information such as the optode `name`